workkkfor2012/gemini-coder/README.md

 Other AI coding tools try to "guess" what context matters, often getting it wrong.
 Gemini Coder works differently:

-- **You select** which folders and files provide relevant context
+- **You select** which folders and files are relevant to the task
-- **You control** what examples of coding conventions to include
+- **You choose** what examples outside of the task to include to point the model in the right direction
-- **You know** how much tokens are used in web chats and code completion/file refactoring requests
+- **You know** exactly how much tokens you have in the context

 The result?
-Unmatched in accuracy, speed and cost AI assistance.
+Unmatched in accuracy and cost AI assistance.

 > Too many tokens fighting for attention may _decrease_ performance due to being too "distracting", diffusing attention too broadly and decreasing a signal to noise ratio in the features. ~Andrej Karpathy

-## Supported chatbots
+## Web chats

-Our Connector browser extension initializes many popular chatbots:
+As everyone have their own favourite chat interface, each with unique features and feel, Gemini Coder have you covered by initializing all of the most popular ones with your context and instructions, hands-free!

+Continous and the most thorough support is ensured for:

 - Gemini
 - AI Studio
+- OpenRouter Chat
+- Open WebUI (self-hosted)

+While many more chatbots are supported as well:

 - ChatGPT
 - Claude
 - Grok
 - DeepSeek
 - Mistral
-- OpenRouter Chat
 - GitHub Copilot
 - HuggingChat
-- Open WebUI (self-hosted)

 Available in [Chrome Web Store](https://chromewebstore.google.com/detail/gemini-coder-connector/ljookipcanaglfaocjbgdicfbdhhjffp) and [Firefox Add-ons](https://addons.mozilla.org/en-US/firefox/addon/gemini-coder-connector/).

-><small>**Legal Disclaimer:** After chat initialization, the extension does not read the incoming message, nor does it take any other action.
+> <small>**Legal Disclaimer:** After chat initialization, the extension does not read the incoming message, nor does it take any other action.
 The injected _Apply response_ button is not a means of automatic output extraction, it's an alias for the original _copy to clipboard_ button.</small>

+## 🧰 API Tools

+Supported providers: **Gemini API**, **OpenRouter**.

+#### 🛠️ Code completions

+Use state-of-the-art models for top-quality code completions.
+The tool attaches selected context in each request.

+#### 🛠️ File refactoring

+Modify the active file based on natural language instructions.
+The tool attaches selected context in each request.

+#### 🛠️ Apply Chat Response

+Automatically integrate copied chat response with the codebase.
+To correctly detect target files, the tool expects code blocks to have file paths in first-line comments.
+The tool makes concurrent API calls for each modified file when code blocks have truncation comments, e.g. "// ...", otherwise files are replaced in place.

+#### 🛠️ Commit messages

+Generate meaningful commit messages based on fully attached affected files and diffs of changes.

 ## Quick start for chat